cp-algorithms/cp-algorithms/src/geometry/halfplane-intersection.md

 };

 // Basic half-plane struct.
 struct Halfplane {

-    // 'p' is a passing point of the line and 'pq' is the direction vector of the line.
+    Point p, pq; // 'p' is a passing point of the line, 'pq' is the direction vector of the line. long double angle;
-    Point p, pq;
-    long double angle;

     Halfplane() {}